angwonson/basic-crud-pattern-perl/NOTES.md

 add additional files to schema folder to update db schema, such as schema/tickets_20211118.sql
 Make sure to rerun ./update_schema_from_db.sh after altering the db schema

+Here is how to export configs from Bugnilla.pm to be used instead in Bugnilla.conf Soem examples would be database password, Auth configs, etc
+$ CATALYST_DEBUG=0 perl -Ilib -e 'use Bugnilla; use Config::General;
+Config::General->new->save_file("myapp.conf", Bugnilla->config);'